darkobits/ts/README.md

   plugins are always in sync, letting you spend more time focusing on your project and less time dealing with tooling, configuration, and compatibility issues.
-* **Configuration:** Base configuration with sane defaults is provided for each tool managed by `ts`.
-However, configurations can always be extended and customized to suit your project's needs.
+* **Configuration:** Base configurations with sane defaults are provided for each tool managed by `ts`.

 For developers that manage a large number of projects, using a consolidated toolchain like `ts` can save a tremendous amount of time and promote consistency from project to project.
-While `ts` is "opinionated", it aims to be highly flexible as well, allowing developers extend the base configurations provided by `ts` to suit their project's needs without having to ["eject"](https://create-react-app.dev/docs/available-scripts/#npm-run-eject).
+While `ts` is "opinionated", it aims to be highly flexible as well, allowing developers extend base configurations to suit their project's needs without having to ["eject"](https://create-react-app.dev/docs/available-scripts/#npm-run-eject).

 # Features